Caution on Gross-Neveu criticality with a single Dirac cone: Violation of locality and its consequence of unexpected finite-temperature transition: Abstract

 \section{Abstract}

-Lately there are many SLAC fermion investigations on the (2+1)D Gross-Neveu criticality of a single Dirac cone~\cite{langQuantum2019,tabatabaeiChiral2022}.
+Lately there are many SLAC fermion investigations on the (2+1)D Gross-Neveu criticality of a single Dirac cone.
 While the SLAC fermion construction indeed gives rise to the linear energy-momentum relation for all lattice momenta at the non-interacting limit, the long-range hopping and its consequent violation of locality on the Gross-Neveu quantum critical point (GN-QCP) -- which a priori requires short-range interaction -- has not been verified.
 Here we show, by means of large-scale quantum Monte Carlo simulations, that the interaction-driven antiferromagnetic insulator in this case is fundamentally different from that on a purely local $\pi$-flux Hubbard model on the square lattice.
-In particular, we find the antiferromagnetic long-range order in the SLAC fermion model has a finite temperature continuous phase transition, which violates the Mermin-Wagner theorem, and smoothly connects to the previously determined GN-QCP.
+In particular, the antiferromagnetic long-range order has a finite temperature continuous phase transition, which appears to violate the Mermin-Wagner theorem, and smoothly connects to the previously determined GN-QCP.
 The magnetic excitations inside the antiferromagnetic insulator are gapped without Goldstone mode, even though the state spontaneously breaks continuous $SU(2)$ symmetry.
-These unusual results proclaim caution on the interpretation of the quantum phase transition in SLAC fermion model as that of GN-QCP with short-range interaction.
+These unusual results point out the fundamental difference between the QCP in SLAC fermion and that of GN-QCP with short-range interaction.